eLearning

 Vimeo Auto-Generated Subtitles Turned On

 Subtitles, at a minimum, are essential to every training video.
 We’re sure to always include subtitles in every training video we develop as long as the platform accepts them (the platforms we know of all support them).
-Our method is to either work off the script or if there’s no script, we use an automatic transcription tool which we then edit manually.
+Our method is to either work off the script or, if there’s no script, we use an automatic transcription tool, which we then edit manually.

-Choosing The Right Type Of Subtitles
+Choosing The Right Type of Subtitles

-If your video has no audio but the text isn’t the center of the video (text-based videos) then burned-in subtitles are your best option.
+If your video has no audio but the text isn’t the center of the video (text-based videos), then burned-in subtitles are your best option.
 They’re a great way to ensure the message is available to everybody without making viewers hunt.
 They’re always right there on the video.
-CC wouldn’t be a good option there because they are often turned off by default.
+CC wouldn’t be a good option because they are often turned off by default.
 That means viewers would have to find and click the cc button before they even see the message of the video.

 For videos with audio narration, always use closed captions/subtitles.
 There’s never a reason to make everyone have subtitles on the screen at all times.
 It should be hidden and available in the background for those who need it or want it only.